A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress: Foundational Methods for

-General framework of maximum margin prediction aims to predict reward function that makes the demonstrated policy look better than alternative policies by a margin.
-Methods under this category aim to address the ambiguity of solution (discussed in Section~ \ref{subsection:accuracy}) by deciding on a solution that maximizes a margin from others.
+Maximum margin prediction aims to learn a reward function that explains the demonstrated policy better than alternative policies by a margin.
+The methods under this category aim to address \irl{}'s solution ambiguity (discussed in Section~\ref{subsection:accuracy}) by converging on a solution that maximizes some margin.
+We broadly organize the methods that engage in margin optimization based on the type of the margin that is used.